-C-1 (pg 23) C-1-A (pg 24) All 2018 candidates for Montana public office with the exception of those associated with certain school districts as well as certain special districts, are required to file (or register) as a candidate with the COPP, 13-37-206, MCA; also see Footnotes/References section on pg 38.
+All candidates for Montana public office, with the exception of those associated with certain school districts as well as certain special districts, are required to file (or register) as a candidate with the COPP, 13-37-206, MCA.
 This registration with the COPP is not set at a definite date but is instead triggered by certain actions of the individual that demonstrate they are a candidate for public office.
 In general, under Montana law an individual becomes a candidate for public office for COPP reporting and disclosure purposes when he or she declares a candidacy (thereby triggering expenses) or when he or she solicits or accepts campaign contributions.
-Specifically, Montana law requires an individual to file or register as a candidate with the COPP (that is file a form C-1) within 5 days of the first date that the individual solicits or accepts contributions to, or makes expenditures for, his or her campaign. §13-37-201 read with §13-1-101(8)(b) MCA.
-Appointment A Statement of Candidate form (either Form C-1 or C-1-A) certifies a candidate's treasurer and depository and provides other information required by the Commissioner of Political Practices, 13-37-201 and 205, MCA.
+Specifically, Montana law requires an individual to file or register as a candidate with the COPP within 5 days of the first date that the individual solicits or accepts contributions to, or makes expenditures for, his or her campaign. §13-37-201 read with §13-1-101(8)(b) MCA.

+A Statement of Candidate form (either Form C-1 or C-1-A) certifies a candidate's treasurer and depository and provides other information required by the Commissioner of Political Practices, 13-37-201 and 205, MCA.